Project-Saphi/Saphira/documentation/development.md

 ## Preconditions

-There are 3 command preconditions that I find useful when developing new commands:
+There are 4 command preconditions that I find useful when developing new commands:

 - `RequireTeamMemberRole`
 - `RequireTextChannel`
 - `RequireCommandAllowedChannel`
+- `RequireCooldownExpired`

 Instead of binding commands to permissions, I often bind commands to roles.
 Saphira, for example, has a bunch of moderation commands that are generally available for all team members.
 That's what the `RequireTeamMemberRole` precondition does - it checks for the `Saphi Team` role and restricts commands to users with that role.

 Most commands I develop are text-based and don't make any sense for non-text channels, such as voice channels or event channels.
 That's why I added the `RequireTextChannel` precondition, as this allows you to restrict a command to text channels.
 And since you usually want to restrict commands to certain text channels, there is also the `RequireCommandAllowedChannel` precondition.

+The `RequireCooldownExpired` precondition allows you to add a cooldown to commands.
+It takes a cooldown duration in seconds as a parameter.
+If the attribute is not present, the cooldown of the command is assumed to be 0.
+Users with the `Saphi Team` role are exempt from cooldowns.

 ## Autocompletion and ValueProviders